If you want to know what energy balance is, how it works, and how to use it to lose fat and build muscle, then you want to read this article.

 You now know that you can lose weight by consistently feeding your body fewer calories than it burns over time.

 In other words, the aim should be improving your body composition, not losing some arbitrary amount of weight.

 And to do that, you need good answers to three questions:

-1. How large should your caloric deficit be?
+1. How large should your calorie deficit be?

 2. How should you break those calories down into “macros”?

-3. How do you turn macros into effective meal plans?
+3. How do you turn macros into an effective meal plan?